edlangjr/other-feature-workspace/README.md

 Generates a feature-starter-service service from the feature-shared-component collection with the specified name and path based on a predetermined template. (e.g. src/app/services/do-stuff.service.ts)

 `ng generate feature-shared-components:feature-extended-component --name customContent`:
-Generates a feature-extended-component component from the feature-shared-component collection with the specified name and default path using the default angular commponent schematic and then adjusting to include a rubberstamp comment header.
+Generates a feature-extended-component component from the feature-shared-component collection with the specified name and default path using the default angular component schematic and then adjusting to include a rubberstamp comment header.
 (e.g. src/app/custom-content/custom-content.component.html|.scss|.spec.ts|.ts)